AlessioBezzi/csv-crud-fastapi-docker/README.md

 You can quickly set up the Docker configuration for this project using the `docker init` command:

-1. Run the following command in your project directory:
+1. Run the following command in your project directory to create a Dockerfile:
    ```bash
    docker init
    ```